Nasha14/Fraud_Detection_Project/Fraud_Detection_Project/README.md

-# FinTech Fraud Detection & Strategic Simulation Dashboard
+# Fraud Detection & Strategic Simulation Dashboard

 ## 📁 Data Source
 This project utilizes the [Credit Card Fraud Detection Dataset] https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud hosted on Kaggle.
 The dataset was selected for its high imbalance and temporal features, providing an ideal sandbox for simulating defensive financial thresholds.